nice-game-hints/nine-witches-family-disruption/part-06/index.md

 ---
-title: Part 6 - The Eklipse Fest
+title: Part Six - The Eklipse Fest
 ---

 Finally, after [getting the invitations](/part-05/index.md), you get to the Eklipese Fest.